AbhijithGanesh/Microservices-deployment-example/README.md

 This folder contains all the necessary scripts for automating various tasks within the project, including deployment, testing, and maintenance operations.

+### Helm Charts - `.helm-xnl`

+This folder contains all the necessary Kubernetes manifests, organized as Helm charts, to deploy and manage the microservices application.

+#### Note

+Refer to the [Nested Readme](./.helm-xnl/README.md) for detailed context of values

 ## Acknowledgments

 This project builds upon the open-source [Google Cloud Platform Microservices Demo](https://github.com/GoogleCloudPlatform/microservices-demo/).
 Please credit the original project accordingly.